msteen/nix-prefetch/README.md

 * Boolean fetcher arguments can be given as flags, so you can do `--showURLs` or `--no-showURLs` rather than `--showURLs --expr true` or `--showURLs --expr false`, respectively.

-* Will not redownload the source if you already have something installed that uses the source, unless `--force` is given.
+* When the `--check-store` option has been given, it will not redownload the source if you already have something installed that uses the source.

 Limitations
 ---